jaxernst/juice-docs/docs/user/project.md

 These settings apply to all of your NFTs:

 - "Collection Name", "Collection Symbol", and "Collection Description" are each a different piece of collection metadata which will be displayed in wallets and on websites like [Zora](https://zora.co/) and [OpenSea](https://opensea.io/).
-- The **Payment Success Popup** is an optional popup shown when people mint an NFT.
+- The **Payment Success Pop-up** is an optional pop-up shown when people mint an NFT.
 You can use this to direct contributors to your project's website, Discord, or somewhere else.

 #### On-chain Governance